Nuitka/Nuitka-website/doc/doc/commercial.rst

 :orphan:

 .. meta::
    :description: Protect your IP against reverse engineering with the Python compiler Nuitka and turn your Python code into binary.
-Protect code, data, outputs and tracebacks!
+Protect code, data, outputs, and tracebacks!
    :keywords: python,compiler,protection,reverse engineering,encrypted,tracebacks,obfuscate,obfuscation,obfuscator

 ###################
  Nuitka Commercial
 ###################

-As a commercial user of Python, you definitely need these critical features that only Nuitka commercial offers.
-Protect your code, your data, your outputs, and tracebacks while still enjoying major convenience features for your application.
+As a commercial user of Python, you need these critical features only **Nuitka Commercial** offers.
+Protect your **code**, **data**, **outputs**, and **tracebacks** while still enjoying major convenience features for your application.

 ************************************
  Protection vs. Reverse Engineering
 ************************************

 Hiding your source code and contained keys is crucial to your IP protection.
-For this, you need the Nuitka commercial package.
-It contains plugins to Nuitka that will achieve the following:
+For this, you need the **Nuitka Commercial** package.
+It includes plugins that achieve the following:

 .. grid:: 1 1 2 2